 The blonde didn't take her eyes off the scene.
 "Murder."

 "I saw it on the news this morning.
 It happened early.
 A student."

 "I don't know."

-"Bless you," she said, though still not looking his way.
+"Bless you," she said, though still unable to look away from the crime scene.

 Ned felt snot.
 Slimy green goo was oozing its way down through his nostrils, about to make an appearance.
 He sniffed, but the Law of Gravity prevailed.
 To remain in sync with the established rhythm of conversation, he would have to come up with another question or observation immediately or lose the opportunity all together.
 But he had to blow.
 And you really can't blow in front of a woman this sumptuous.
 He gave his nose a quick wipe with the sleeve of his coat, hoping that it would appear more routine than gross.
 Regardless, it didn't help.

 Ned pulled off some more tissue, carefully, and blew again.
-Again and again.
+Again, and again.
 It was like an open spigot with an endless supply of gook.
 It took a few minutes to run dry.
 He went to the mirror, checked his nostrils, now red and irritated.
-He shrugged, ran his hands through his thick, Eraserhead doo, smiled.
+He shrugged, ran his hands through his thick, Eraserhead doo, smiled, but suddenly saw the value of presentation again after a long hiatus.
 He pulled out some Binaca and gave his mouth a blast.